novoalab/nanoRMS/README.md

 ## Considerations when using nanoRMS
 * NanoRMS requires two different datasets to be executed (query-control)

-* NanoRMS can be used to predict absolute stoichiometry of a given site, if reference dataset given is 0% modified (e.g. IVT, knockout condition) for that given site.
+* NanoRMS can be used to predict absolute stoichiometry of a given site, if it has been previously trained with unmodified and modified data (for that given site), e.g. rRNA-modified sites coupled to knockout strains.
+The model can then be tested in independent datasets to obtain quantitative measurements.

 * Alternatively, NanoRMS can also be used to quantitatively estimate stoichiometry changes between two conditions (e.g. normal vs stress).
 In this scenario, it cannot predict the absolute stoichiometry of each individual site.

-* NanoRMS should only be run on sites that have previously been identified as RNA-modified sites (e.g. using EpiNano or similar softwares).
-It is not aimed at  de novo prediction of RNA modified sites.
+* NanoRMS should only be run on sites that have previously been identified as RNA-modified sites (e.g. using EpiNano or similar softwares). *NanoRMS is NOT aimed at *de novo* prediction of RNA modified sites*.

 ## Requirements/dependencies